harrypython/itsagramlive/README.md

 # It's A Live

-It's A Live is a Python script that create a Instagram Live and provide you a rtmp server and stream key to streaming using sofwares like OBS.
+It's A Live is a Python script that create a Instagram Live and provide you a rtmp server and stream key to streaming using sofwares like OBS-Studio.

 ## Installation